houseofcat/Authentication/AspNetCore3.x_MVC/IS405_IdentityServer_AspNetIdentity_StoredProcedures/README.md

 ```

 ## Replacing UserStore / RoleStore
-Pretty much anything in EntityFrameworkCore can be replaced with a custom version.
-In this particular project we are replacing
+Pretty much anything in EntityFrameworkCore can be replaced with your own signature style.
+In this particular project, we are replacing
-two key components that us EF.Core to run queries against users that we would rather execute our custom stored procedures for instead.
+two key components that use EF.Core to run queries against users and role lookups.
+We would rather execute our custom stored procedures for instead.

-The reason one may do this is because you don't like EF.Core.
-Maybe you like Dapper with StoredProcedures?
-Maybe your DBA forces
+The reason one may do this varies.
+It could be because you don't like Entity Framework.
+Maybe you prefer to use Dapper with StoredProcedures?
-you to use StoredProcedures that are tweaked to their specification.
-Maybe you just want the ability to update StoredProcedures on
+Maybe your DBA forces you to use StoredProcedures/Tables that are tweaked to their specification.
-the fly to fix bugs?
+Maybe you just want the ability to update StoredProcedures on the fly to fix bugs?
 The reason isn't really the problem, it's the `how do I do this?` that's the problem.

 ## UserStore<TUser> || UserStore<UserIdentity> (our custom one)